manuboojuk/Bash-wav-file-effects-tool/README.md

 # Bash-wav-file-effects-tool
 A bash tool written in C to apply audio effects to .wav files.
-Made as a project to learn about bash scripting, C programming and C fileIO, piping, endianness, WAV file formats and audio file formats in general.
+Made as a project to learn about bash scripting, C programming (fileIO, string manipulations), piping, endianness, WAV file formats and audio file formats in general.

 This works for both single channel and dual channel (stereo) wav files.